-If it is necessary to be absent or late, employees are expected to notify their immediate supervisor as soon as possible but no later than one-half (1/2) hour before the start of the workday.
+If it is necessary to be absent or late for the start of the workday or any other work functions, including but not limited to required meetings or trainings, employees are expected to notify their immediate supervisor as soon as possible but no later than one-half (1/2) hour before the start of the workday.
 If an employee is absent from work longer than one (1) day, he or she is expected to keep their immediate supervisor sufficiently informed of the situation.
-Time off requests must be entered using the Bamboo HR system.
+Time off requests must be entered using the HRIS (ADP) system.

 As noted in the section of this Handbook concerning prohibited conduct, excessive or unexcused absences or tardiness may result in disciplinary action up to and including release from at-will employment with the School.
-Absence for more than three (3) consecutive days without notifying the Chief of Staff will be considered a voluntary resignation from employment.
+Absence for more than three (3) consecutive days without notifying the Chief People Officer will be considered a voluntary resignation from employment.